All the World's a Stage (album)

-All the World's a Stage is a double live album by Canadian rock band Rush, released in 1976.
-The album was recorded at Massey Hall in Toronto on June 11, 12, and 13, 1976, during the band's breakthrough 2112 tour.
-The title of the album alludes to William Shakespeare's play As You Like It, which would again be referenced by Rush in the 1981 song "Limelight".
+All the World's a Stage is a double live album and the first collection of live recordings by Canadian rock band Rush, released on September 29, 1976 by Mercury Records.
+The album was released following the breakthrough success of their fourth studio album 2112 (1976), and was recorded at Massey Hall in Toronto from June 11–13, 1976, during the 2112 tour.
+The title of the album alludes to William Shakespeare's play As You Like It, and would again be referenced by Rush in the 1981 song "Limelight".

 Content

-According to lead vocalist and bassist Geddy Lee, the release of a live album in late 1976 "was definitely something we used to buy us more time" as Rush worked on the studio followup to their commercial breakthrough album 2112, released earlier that same year.
+According to lead vocalist and bassist Geddy Lee, the release of a live album in late 1976 "was definitely something we used to buy us more time" as Rush worked on the studio follow-up to their commercial breakthrough album 2112, released earlier that same year.

 This album captures the entire setlist that was regularly performed during headlining shows of the 2112 tour.
 However, due to technological limits of approximately 20 minutes per side on vinyl, the positions of "Lakeside Park" and "2112" were swapped with "Fly By Night / In The Mood" and "Something For Nothing".

-Due to stage time restraints during the 2112 tour of 1976, this performance of the song "2112" omits the "Discovery" and "Oracle: The Dream" sections of the studio recording.
+Due to stage time constraints during the 2112 tour of 1976, this performance of the song "2112" omits the "Discovery" and "Oracle: The Dream" sections of the studio recording.
 Although the final 32 seconds of "Discovery" are played as a lead-in to "Presentation", the liner notes and track listing do not indicate this.
 While the entirety of "Discovery" would be performed during the A Farewell To Kings tour of 1977-78 and Hemispheres tour of 1978–79, Rush would not perform the entire suite live until the Test for Echo tour of 1996–97, as documented on the live album Different Stages.

 Alternate recordings of "2112" and "Something For Nothing" from the June 11–13 performances were released as part of the 2112: 40th Anniversary box set in 2016.

 According to the liner notes, All the World's a Stage marks the end of the "first chapter of Rush" and would begin a trend of Rush releasing a live album after every four studio albums.
 This lasted until 2003, when the band released a live album and DVD of each subsequent studio album's tour.

 Fellow Toronto band Max Webster was the opening act for all 3 Massey Hall performances recorded for the album.